eclipse-fog05/fog05/BUILD.md

 ```

-Then you node to install some required libraries from opam
+Then you need to install some required libraries from opam

 ```
 opam install atdgen ocp-ocamlres conf-libev